Recognizing the Signs of Starting Menopause

 3. Postmenopause: Refers to the years after menopause has occurred.
 During this stage, menopause symptoms such as hot flashes ease for most women, but health risks related to the loss of estrogen increase.

-See also Vitamins That Alleviate Menopause Symptoms
+See also Vitamins That Help Reduce Menopause Symptoms

 Recognizing the Signs of Perimenopause